What is augmented intelligence, and how is it useful for business?

 These are notable examples of how far we’ve come in the development of AI technology, but it’s critical to take a step back and evaluate how AI will realistically affect your organization and role.

 Harvard Business Review says wasted time and inefficient processes cost American companies more than $3 trillion every year.
-For the sales organization, the real value AI brings to the table is simplifying and improving inefficient processes when they augment sales rep intelligence.
+For any organization, the real value AI brings to the table is simplifying and improving inefficient processes when they augment employees’ intelligence.